rocksetlabs/collection_swizzler_py/README.md

 The code consists of:
-- *launcher.py* which is generic code for processing a configuration file and providing simple command line arguements for key parameters
+- *script.py* which is a superclass for processing a configuration file and providing simple command line arguements for key parameters
+- a series of script classes that extend script and run a series of steps (e.g. BulkLoadAndAlias.py)
 - a series of Step classes that are orchestrated in the __main__ function of the launcher in order to manifest a series of commands
 - an example configuration file in *resources/config.yaml* - this file location and name can be overridden via the command line